-At Access our team of over 3,000 front line staff are all invested in AVA and the support she gives them.
+At Access our team of over 3,000 front-line staff is all invested in AVA and the support she gives them.

-AVA is linked to their rosters, and our clients care plans, and to our care co-ordinators.
+AVA is linked to their rosters, our clients’ care plans, and to our care coordinators.
 She allows us to connect through to our funders who run multiple complicated systems for payment and give them transparency of claims, and the ability to collate accurate data for future forecasting.

-There was significant investment made by Access to enhance our service delivery, to provide transparency and to address the Health & Safety of our teams and our clients.
+There was a significant investment made by Access to enhance our service delivery, to provide transparency, and to address the Health & Safety of our teams and our clients.

 AVA keeps our people safe.
-She has a GPS locator, so we can communicate with our mobile workforce in real time and locate them should they get into trouble.
-This was critical during Covid -19 when messages of risk in a home needed to be communicated quickly.
+She has a GPS locator, so we can communicate with our mobile workforce in real-time and locate them should they get into trouble.
+This was critical during Covid -19 when messages of risk in home needed to be communicated quickly.

 App-based tools like AVA are not particularly unique on the surface – but where we are unique is that Access has an amazing in the house development team who are continually enhancing AVA, to meet the ever-changing needs of our staff, our funders, and the people in the community we are so privileged to care for.